 How Are Human Rights Complaints Investigated?achkarlaw-admin

-While the protocol for handling Human Rights Complaints will differ depending on the workplace, there are certain things that you can generally expect to happen.
+While the protocol for handling human rights complaints will differ depending on the workplace, there are certain things that you can generally expect to happen.
 And, no matter what process your workplace takes, it is always within your rights to submit a formal complaint.

-The process for dealing with Human Rights Complaints will be different from company to company.
+The process for dealing with human rights complaints will be different from company to company.
 Some smaller companies might not have a process already in place, while established companies may have set protocols for dealing with complaints.

-Before submitting a complaint, make sure you take the time to read through your company’s workplace human resources policies, especially any Human Rights policies; these should tell you if there is a set protocol for dealing with Human Rights Complaints.
+Before submitting a complaint, make sure you take the time to read through your company’s workplace human resources policies, especially any Human Rights policies; these should tell you if there is a set protocol for dealing with human rights complaints.

-Usually, when an HR complaint is submitted, you will be expected to provide any evidence of your complaint that can help support your claim.
+Usually, when a human rights complaint is submitted, you will be expected to provide any evidence of your complaint that can help support your claim.
 This might include providing accounts of what happened, giving over any messages or recordings, and adding any accounts from anyone else who witnessed the event(s).
 If you know that you are going to submit a complaint, make sure you take the time to gather any evidence that you know of so you can have it ready for when you need it.

-Usually, when a formal investigation is started, it will involve hiring a third-party investigator (sometimes a lawyer or HR professional) to come in and assess the validity of the claim that you made.
+Usually, when a formal investigation is started, it will involve hiring a third-party investigator (sometimes a lawyer or human resources professional) to come in and assess the validity of the claim that you made.
 The investigator will likely conduct interviews, review evidence, and look for anything else that can help them form a conclusion.